davidinfosec/sp.py/readme.md

 4. Optional Discord Webhook support: simply specify a webhook URL when prompted.

 The playlist processing is a bit buggy with its current implementation and will only process up to 100 songs reliably.
 Keep your queries below 100 songs if you want to guarantee a fully processed playlist.
+May also crash the program.
+Bulk is buggy :(

 Output will be generated to a .csv file dated and located under the sp-YYYY-MM folder